 Have you been buying plants in the last two weeks?
 Don’t feel guilty.
 Apparently we’ll spend £1.4bn by the end of the year (the British, not just you and me), but did you get them from a garden centre or an independent nursery?

 Look on any gardening forum – it’s contentious.
-Whether you go to Dobbies or Bill’s Specialist Plants is as defining as being a Brexiteer or a Remoaner.
+Whether you go to Dobbies or Bill’s Specialist Plants is as defining as being a Brexiteer or a Remainer.

 It is bit of an intellectual snobbery thing.
-I took my sisters to a garden centre when they visited and they announced snootily, ‘We’ve been here 20 minutes and we haven’t seen a single plant yet!” although, like secret Lidl shoppers, when it came to the compost deals and the cake counter they soon lost their disdain and became very focused.
+I took my sisters to a garden centre when they visited me here in Scotland and they announced snootily, ‘We’ve been here 20 minutes and we haven’t seen a single plant yet!” although, like secret Lidl shoppers, when it came to the compost deals and the cake counter they soon became very focused.

 A blend of both worlds is a rare find so it was nice to be able to write a short review of Larch Cottage Nurseries in Penrith – I think they pull it off.